 25. Make patent leather shine.

 By definition, patent leather should be shiny and sleek.
-The next time yours is lacking in the gloss department, wipe some coconut oil onto its surface to return it to its high-shine finish.
+The next time yours is lacking in the gloss department, high-shine finish.

 26. Get rid of gum residue.